frenetic-lang/frenetic/guide/NetCore-tutorial.md

 specific case, if one policy (say s2) forwards the packet then the other two will drop it (s1 and s3) because each policy handles a disjoint set of packets (each handles the packets arriving at its respective switch).
-In the next example, we will see parallel composition used to do multiple interesting things with the same packet.
+This turns out to be what we want in this case, but it is perfectly legal for multiple policies in a parallel composition to do something interesting with a packet.
+NetCore will ensure all actions are executed.
+We will see this sort of composition in the next example.

 To try out this policy, fire up mininet with the linear 3-switch topology:
 ```
-> sudo mn --controller=remote --topo=linear,3
+$ sudo mn --controller=remote --topo=linear,3
 ```
 Then start the <code>tut3.nc</code> program:
 ```
-> frenetic tut3.nc
+$ frenetic tut3.nc
 ```
 In mininet, try starting a simple web server on host h3:
 ```